hairyf/ptsup/README.md

 This will output `dist/index.cjs.js; dist/index.esm.js` and `dist/bin.cjs.js; dist/bin.esm.js`.

-> Unlike tsup, Bundle file is more suitable for a single independent entry file,
+> Unlike tsup, ptsup is more suitable for a single independent entry file,
 > ptsup does not preserve the directory structure

 ### build directory